ritikkumar-11/Inventory_mgmt/README.md

 Inventory Management System (Backend - Django Rest Framework)

-This project is a backend application for managing inventory, built using Django Rest Framework (DRF) as part of a coding assignment.
+This project is a backend application for managing inventory, built using Django Rest Framework (DRF).
 It provides RESTful APIs for user authentication and product management.

 Features Implemented: